The Paris Agreement

 Public and policy makers should be guarded from the false assumption that constraining global average temperatures to a given level solves the problem of rising sea levels.

-Negative carbon emissions and sea level rise
+Negative carbon emissions, intense storms and sea level rise

 Although the above concerns short-lived climate forcing by methane, similar arguments apply to CO2 when its lifetime is shortened – and CO2’s lifetime is shortened by “negative emission” or Carbon Dioxide Removal (CDR).
 CDR projects to reclaim CO2 from the atmosphere are present in various scenarios discussed by the IPCC.